cal-poly-dxhub/SLO-Opioid-Prevention/README.md

 # Opioid Prevention App
 This React application uses AWS services DynamoDB, Lambda, APIGateway, and S3 to provide information about opioid overdoses and how to prevent them using Naloxone.
 Users can fill out a form to have Naloxone in the form of a Narcan nasal spray kit delivered to them.
 They also have the option to receive text notifications about the status of their order.
-It is currently being hosted at the following link: http://opioid-demo.s3-website-us-west-2.amazonaws.com
+This application is currently being hosted at the following link: http://opioid-demo.s3-website-us-west-2.amazonaws.com

 ## CloudFormation Template
 The .yaml template found in the **cloudformation** directory can be used to build the tech stack used in this project.
 Uploading the file to AWS CloudFormation as a new stack will create the following resources: